 Harvesting and Eating – Chickweed has a slightly crunchy texture that can be eaten raw, like bean sprouts.
 Its tiny flowers, leaves, and stems are edible.
 Clip the top inch or two, instead of pulling the plant out of the ground.
 Pick and eat before the stems get long and stringy, and the color fades.
 Rinse clippings under running water and pat dry with a towel.
 Toss into salads, use in sandwiches such as egg salad, or add to green smoothies.
-Try the chickweed pesto recipe, below!

 Eastern Redbud Blossoms (Cercis canadensis)

-Fun Fact: Eastern Redbud Blossoms are a flowering member of the legume family, which includes peas, beans, and red clover.
+Fun Fact: Eastern redbud blossoms are a flowering member of the legume family, which includes peas, beans, and red clover.

 The redbud tree is sometimes referred to as the Judas tree, for Judas Iscariot, who is said to have hanged himself from a redbud tree after betraying Jesus.
 According to legend, the flowers on the tree were once white.
-After Judas’ suicide, the flowers turned red with shame.
+After Judas’ suicide, the flowers turned pink with shame.